 Out of self-discipline grows the opportunity to gain knowledge.
-The lost person is the one who knows enough.
+The lost man is the man who knows enough.

-A good way to learn is by reading.
+One way to learn is by reading.
 If you study the stories of business leaders you will find that they somehow found time to enrich their minds and their lives while climbing to the top.

-This does not mean exclusively king-for-a-day best-sellers, but books that have lasted through the years.
+When we wrote our Monthly Letter about Books and Reading last October we missed mentioning the Reprint Society of Canada as a source of fine books.
+This Society, which reprints the best books in the English language, has no king-for-a-day best-sellers, but books that have lasted through the years.
 Reading such books will broaden your horizons, which is one way of acquiring knowledge.

 Reading also provides material with which to think, and thinking is an important factor in successful living.
-The men and women who will take pains to think things through and elaborate their ideas are likely to win out over the undisciplined efforts of other, perhaps brighter, people.
+The man who will take pains to think things through and elaborate his ideas is likely to win out over the undisciplined efforts of other, perhaps brighter, people.

-Examination time
+Examination Time

-The "finals" written this year were only paper work for marks: the tests that are coming up, now that you are on your own, are "for keeps".
+The "finals" written this year were only paper work for marks: the tests that are coming up, now that you are on your own, are "for keeps."
 Your years of study, in which you were led and nourished by teachers who devote their lives to the work of preparing young men and women for this very moment, have readied you for the effort.
 But the effort is all yours.